 In Asia (and especially in Korea), ginseng is usually prepared for a much stronger decoction than previously mentioned ginseng tea .
-For example, the official guide for the use of ginseng Korea Insam recommends a daily dose of up to 50g for a short-term use and a long-term to 20g (re-calculated fresh weight).
-Koreans also recommend to cook ginseng with a few grams of young fresh ginger and juji fruit.
-This is a decoction, not just a hot water dip.
+For example, the official guideline for the use of ginseng Korea Insam recommends a daily dose of up to 50g for a short-term use, and a long-term to 20g (based on the weight of the fresh root).
+Koreans also recommend cooking ginseng with a few grams of young fresh ginger and juji fruit.
+It is a decoction, not just a hot water boil.
 It is supposed to start with one liter of water and cook until half of the water evaporates.

 - 1l of water

-... is also traditionally added (not required - only if we have it):
+... it is also traditionally added (not necessary - if only):

 - 3-5 fruit of the jujube (see adaptogens )

-- 3g of fresh ginger root (if we do not mind the sharp taste)
+- 3g of fresh ginger root (if we do not mind sharp taste)

-This beverage is drunk as warm as possible, up to 3 times a day, in situations where we need to take a lot of energy suddenly, in cold or under cold, and in abdominal discomfort in the winter.
+This beverage is drunk as warm as possible, up to 3 times a day in situations where we need to consume large amounts of energy at one time, cold in the cold or subcooling in the cold, and abdominal discomfort.

-It is not recommended for fever, pregnant women and children.
-According to the Koreans, it is suitable to be strengthened at birth and after birth.
-For a short time, strong ginseng can be stored in the refrigerator and used as a concentrate to make ginseng drink.
-For this purpose, alcohol tincture is preferable .
+Not for fever, pregnant women and children.
+But according to the Koreans it is suitable to be strengthened at birth and after birth.
+For a short time, a strong ginseng dish can be stored in the fridge and used as a concentrate to prepare a ginseng drink.
+However, alcohol tincture is more suitable for this purpose.

-- The recipe according to the above recipe contains the equivalent of 1-2g of red ginseng in something less than 100ml (depending on how much water is evaporated during cooking).
+- The recipe according to the above recipe contains the equivalent of 1-2g of red ginseng in slightly less than 100ml (depending on how much water is evaporated during cooking).

-- Of course, the dish can be prepared in a different amount (eg 5 g of ginseng and 500 ml of water).
+- Of course, the dish can be prepared in a different quantity (eg 5g ginseng and 500ml water).

-- The cicimku peel is suitable for better digestion at several points.
+- The cicimku peel is suitable for better brewing at several points.

 - Because of the sharp, the ginger can be drained (I personally appreciate fresh ginger with meat and salads).

-- I suspect that the broth is advisable to warm not only because of the patient's warm-up, but perhaps also to improve the solubility of panaxosides.
+- I suspect that the broth is advised warm not only because of the patient's warm-up, but perhaps also to improve the solubility of panaxosides.